Felixbads/251104WaWi2/replit.md

 - Performance-oriented implementations.
 - Batch processing where possible.

+### Critical Constraints (MUST BE FOLLOWED)
+1. **NO FAKE DATA**: Never generate fake/mock/test data in the production system.
+2. **EMAIL RESTRICTION**: Only send emails to test suppliers, never to production suppliers.

 ## System Architecture
 The system employs a robust architecture designed for complex vending machine operations: